Kruzr

 Real-Time Driving Behavior Platform

-Backend processing for sensor data and low-latency driving behavior analysis.
+Backend models, microservices, and asynchronous stream processing for sensor-driven driving behavior analysis.

 Problem